Kale is a cabbage that never forms a head.

 How kale grows

-Kale loves cold weather, which makes it an excellent winter garden plant in the Bay Area.
+Kale loves cold weather, which makes it an excellent winter garden plant in San Jose, California.
 Kale can tolerate occasional temperatures as low as 5°F below zero, and if plants happen to be touched by frost, they taste even sweeter!
 Kale is a biennial plant, which means it generally only grows leaves in its first year, and then produces flowers and seeds in its second year.
 A period of cold weather is what triggers seed production.
 This is called vernalization.
 Kale comes in many different sizes, shapes, and textures.
 Plants can be compact or reach 6 feet in height, depending on the cultivar.
 It’s green or purple leaves are used to classify different types of kale:

 Kale can grow in a wide range of environments.
 It can also get by in partial shade, making it a good choice for shade gardens.
 In the Bay Area, kale can be planted in September and October, and then again in January, February, and March.